cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `STATUS_MONITOR_INTERVAL`: Time interval (in s/m/h.
 For example, 3600s or 60m or 1h) for Enabling Monitoring (Metric data of insights with in the connectors).
 Default is 0s (Disabled).
 * `SPLUNK_METRIC_INDEX`: Index in which metric data will be ingested when monitoring module is enabled
 * `SELECTED_MONITORING_METRICS`: Name of the metrics that you want to monitor and add using comma seprated values.
 List of the metrics that are supported in the metrics modules are given below
+* `REFRESH_SPLUNK_CONNECTION`: If set to true, PCF will periodically refresh connection to Splunk (how often depends on KEEP_ALIVE_TIMER value).
+If set to false connection will be kept alive and reused.
+(Default: false)
+* `KEEP_ALIVE_TIMER`: Time after which connection to Splunk will be refreshed, if REFRESH_SPLUNK_CONNECTION is set to true (in s/m/h.
+For example, 3600s or 60m or 1h).
+(Default: 30s)

 __About app cache params:__